New statistics show women disproportionately impacted by pandemic

 “In terms of dealing with at home challenges, educating children from home and juggling care for children.
 But also the jobs that have been the essential workers,” said Chair of Vermont Commission on Women.

-Lisa Senecal, Chair of the Vermont Commission on women says 91 % of nurses in Vermont are women, 82% are health care workers, and 82% are personal care workers.
+Lisa Senecal, Chair of the Vermont Commission on Women says, in Vermont, 91 percent of nurses, 82 percent of health care workers and 82 percent of personal care workers are women.

 According to Vermont Commission on Women’s website, 81% of women make up tipped wage workers in Vermont.